JasperMCDenissen/2022_Denissen_ELI_CMIP6_Nat_Clim_Change/README.md

 [3] Making the paper figures
 All the original paper figures can be found here:

-With the following scripts one can remake all the original paper and supplementary material figures (Fig 1-4 and SFig 1-18):
+With the following scripts one can remake all the original paper and supplementary material figures (Fig 1-4 and SFig 1-20):

 Scripts/
-- 1_global_time_series.R                            # Script to make Figure 1 and SFig 1-6
+- 1_global_time_series.R                            # Script to make Figure 1 and SFig 1-7
-- 2_glob_spat_cmip6_mean.R                          # Script to make Figure 2 and SFig 7-12
+- 2_glob_spat_cmip6_mean.R                          # Script to make Figure 2 and SFig 8-13
 - 3_seascycle_dcorr_mean.R                          # Script to make Figure 3
-- 4_attr_mean.R                                     # Script to make Figure 4 and SFig 13 and 16
+- 4_attr_mean.R                                     # Script to make Figure 4 and SFig 14 and 17
-- croptreeFrac.R                                    # Script to make SFig 14
+- croptreeFrac.R                                    # Script to make SFig 15
-- 4_attr_per_member_id.R                            # Script to make SFig 15 (This script may take +/- 2 hours to run through)
+- 4_attr_per_member_id.R                            # Script to make SFig 16 (This script may take +/- 2 hours to run through)
-- dry_wet_example_ELI.R                             # Script to make SFig 17 and 18
+- dry_wet_example_ELI.R                             # Script to make SFig 18 and 19
+- simple_model_5yr.R                                # Script to make SFig20